Back-to-School Vaccinations Made Simple

 - Hepatits B. This three-shot vaccine course is recommended for adolescents who did not receive it as part of their childhood vaccines.

 - Human papillomavirus (HPV) or cervical cancer vaccine.
-As of now, two vaccines (Cervarix and Gardasil) are available to protect against the types of HPV that cause most cervical cancers.
+As of now, three vaccines (Cervarix, Gardasil and Gardasil-9) are available to protect against the types of HPV that cause most cervical cancers.
 These are given in three shots over a six-month period and are recommended for both boys and girls.

 Older children should receive HepB, Polio, MMR, and Varicella vaccines if they did not receive the recommended doses when they were younger.
 The CDC also recommends a second “catch-up” varicella shot for children, adolescents, and adults who have previously received one dose.
 Some children may need additional vaccines either based on their personal risk profile such as pneumococcal polysaccharide (PPV), Hepatitis A, and influenza.